TIDEConsortium/.github/profile/README.md

   HQ, HADS, PSQI and others)

 **Paradigms**
-- **GPIAS** — gap prepulse inhibition of the acoustic startle, testing whether the tinnitus percept fills the silent gap
+- **cGPIAS** — cortical gap prepulse inhibition of the acoustic startle, testing whether the tinnitus percept fills the silent gap
 - **Auditory oddball with omission trials** — testing predictive processing and deviance detection